SelimChraibi/real-time-human-detection/README.md

 You should be ready to use the `webcam_cam.py` app and the `demo.ipynb` notebook.

-> Note: CUDA and cuDNN are required for GPU support and are don’t come with the conda environment mentioned above.
+> Note: CUDA and cuDNN are required for GPU support and don’t come with the conda environment mentioned above.
 >- [Installing CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
 >- [Installing cuDNN](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html)